madetech/handbook/guides/process/scheduling/setting_up_projects.md

 There are a number of steps to setting up a new project.
 The remainder of thise guide describes the context behind the decisions you'll need to make when setting up a new project.

 1. Create project in Harvest
+2. In the case of billable projects ensure there's a budget defined
-2. Assign people and rates to project in Harvest
+3. Assign people and rates to project in Harvest
-3. Import project to Forecast
+4. Import project to Forecast
-4. Forecast people against project in Harvest
+5. Forecast people against project in Harvest
-5. Ensure the team know what to timesheet against
+6. Ensure the team know what to timesheet against

-Please be encouraged to ask questions in `#ops-scheduling` if you need help.
+Before setting up a new project, please ensure you speak with the Ops Team in `#ops-scheduling` channel in Slack.

 ## Client